dinki/View-Assist/View Assist dashboard and views/README.md

 # To do

-* Insure icon list is always defined.
-Do this either in device configuration blueprint on startup, device configuration default or handle in icon handling sequences (aka update jinja to handle)
+* Edit clock card to use default_background variable in VA device attributes
 * Add new VA Assist listening CSS
+* Use VA device assist bar type to determine which to show when called
 * Look at both assisting and processing variants of the bar and popup
-* Add option to device configuration blueprint to allow users to set launch icons.
-These will be added to the list on start up and never removed
-* Add default options (timeout, mode, do_not_disturb, background) to BP and set on start
-* Add ability to set default background in device configuration blueprint and use in clock card.
-Set on start
-* Add select for listening CSS preference to device configuration blueprint and set on start up.
-Choices are new (default) and existing bar
-* Add select for microphone type (Stream Assist, HASSMic, Home Assistant voice satellite, other) to device configuration blueprint and set on start up
 * Use microphone type to set variables in variable template of dashboard
-* Update YAML template device config to reflect changes above
+* Update YAML template device config to reflect changes made making these unnecessary to define manually
 * Give device id in YAML config so that device can have an area ??
 * Update all existing full screen views to take up all available space
   * Camera